Tamil Nadu Archives and Historical Research: Construction

 When a new location was being considered for relocating the records office, one of the suggested location was the government bungalow called Grassmere.
 There was a debate among the officials if Grassmere should be used to house the Medical and Sanitation Department who were also eyeing the same property for its own office.
 But the sewage farm next door (now the Mayor Radhakrishnan Stadium) had several officials questioning the wisdom of this move.
 This debate lasted for two years before it was decided that the building was more suited for the archives.
 P. Loganatha Mudaliar was given the contract to rebuild Grassmere to make it suitable for its new function as the archives.
 It cost ₹225,000 for the reconstruction of Grassmere to make it suitable for the new Archives building.
 An additional ₹125,000 was spent on stacks and furniture.
 This Indo-Saracenic building was built with open spaces for future expansion and constructed to provide maximum protection to the records.
 The construction was completed and opened for operation in October 1909.
 The administrative block and six record stacks were constructed in 1909.
 The seventh stack was added in 1929 and the eighth and ninth were added in 1938.
 Further additions to the building such as the present Stationery section and Preservation Section were made in 1978 and 1994, respectively.
 In 1999 a new building for housing the Archival Library was constructed.

 Curator of records

 The head of Madras Record Office is designated as curator.
 Upon its completion C M Schmidt, the Registrar of the Secretariat, was put in temporary charge till Prof Henry Dodwell of Presidency College and Teachers’ College was appointed the first Curator in April 1911.

+To improve the administration and research capabilities of the Tamil Nadu Archives, the Madras Government in the year 1930 appointed Percy Macqueen, the Collector of Ramnad, on special duty for two years to examine its Revenue records.
+Although not an academic, Macqueen's tenure fostered significant growth in historical research at the institution.
+He notably improved access for scholars by creating essential research aids, such as guides and indexes, while also facilitating better working conditions and guidance for researchers.